LearnersGuild/curriculum-app/modules/Terminal-Basics/README.md

 - Can describe, read and write environment variables
 - Can describe, read and their $PATH
-- Can use: cd, ls, cat, pwd, touch, mkdir, rmdir, rm
+- Can use: cd, ls, cat, pwd, touch, mkdir, rmdir, rm, cp
 - Can use: cnt-c, cnt-a, cnt-e
 - Can install packages via homebrew
 - Can open a file or directory in their editor